When our loved ones are victims of Nursing Care Abuse, it can be an emotional and financial hardship

 - Under Staffing – Neglect is overwhelmingly the most common type of elder abuse noted.
 In a nursing home setting this is often due to not having enough members on staff to handle the amount of patients.

 - Lack of Qualifications – There are varying needs of the patients inside of a nursing home, necessitating a staff that has received the right training to handle.
 For example, a nursing assistant may be qualified to hoist patients and help with feeding duties, but may not have the training required to administer medications.
 Not only could a lack of staff members qualified for medical assistance cause patients basic health issues, it could lead to wrongful death.

-If you are being victimized in a nursing home environment, or suspect that a close relative is, you should follow certain steps to ensure the victim’s health and safety.
-These include:
+If you are being victimized in a nursing home environment, follow these steps to ensure the victim’s health and safety: